• Skip to primary navigation

 Jubilee Church Solihull Facebook page Jubilee Church Solihull Facebook page Jubilee Church Solihull Twitter page Jubilee Church Solihull Instagram page Jubilee Church Solihull Facebook page

-© 2023 Jubilee Church is part of Catalyst, an apostolic team connected with the New Frontiers network of churches, a part of the Evangelical Alliance and a charitable company incorporated in England and Wales (Company Number 8991495 registered charity number 1157124).
+© 2026 Jubilee Church is a member of the Evangelical Alliance and a charitable company incorporated in England and Wales (Company Number 8991495 registered charity number 1157124).

 How we protect your privacy